 2. Read Magazines, Learn Who’s Who

 Reading magazines is a great way to find inspirational images and ideas for new photographers.
 Take this time to curate the styles and work that you find yourself responding to.
 Identify traits in the photographs you like and explore those for your own shoots.
-Save the names of people whose styles you feel for, so you can work towards collaborating with them one day.
+Make folders on your computer or use Pinterest boards to curate and save them.
+Jot down the names of people whose styles you feel for in a notepad or text file, so you can work towards collaborating with them one day.

 Also keep in mind that publications have different demographics and aesthetics from one another.
 Knowing who wants what will be very helpful in preparing an appropriate portfolio for the kinds of magazines that you want to shoot for in the future.